aerogear/aerogear-android-cookbook/ShootAndShare/README.md

 ![Google Console - Credentials](docs/google-console-6.png)

-On the last screen finally get to see the actual value of the generated `client id`, `secret id` and `redirect uris`, which you will use later:
+On the last screen we finally get to see the actual value of the generated `client id`, `secret id` and `redirect uris`, which you will use later:

 ![Google Console - New credentials created](docs/google-console-4.png)